 Minimizes Pressure Ulcers

-This is the percent of residents that sustained a pressure ulcer.
-Pressure ulcers, which are also called bed sores, are routinely caused by residents not being moved frequently enough.
-Better nursing protocols reduces the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percentage of residents that have had a pressure ulcer.
+Pressure ulcers are considered to be a measure of the quality of nursing care at a nursing home.
+Pressure ulcers, also called bed sores, are routinely caused by patients not being moved frequently enough.

 Minimizes Serious Falls